"I can't even hazard to guess as to what they were trying to say with that title..."

 The title of the Vampire Can Mating Oven EP is sometimes mistaken for an anagram of the band name.
 In truth it's just word salad that's supposed to sound like it's an anagram of "Camper Van Beethoven".
 Most of the same letters are in both, but if you tried to rearrange the title back into the band name, you'd end up with something like "Camper Van Maiingtoven".

 "Learnalilgivinanlovin" by Gotye.
-Almost a combo of Word Salad Title and Word Puree Title.
+Almost a combo of this and Word Puree Title.
 But it still essentially makes sense though the reason it's all one word is unknown.

 The Police had two albums titled with Gratuitous Spanish (Outlandos D'amour, which actually isn't correct Spanish, or French) and Gratuitous French (Regatta de Blanc ).
 For the third, they opted for a word salad, Zenyatta Mondatta (apparently two invented portmanteau words, hinting at Zen, at Jomo Kenyatta, at monde - French for world -... and Reggatta, the previous album).
 Rejected titles included Caprido Von Renislam (referring to the street, Catharina van Renneslaan, where the studio was located) and Trimondo Blondomina (suggesting three blonds dominating the world).